 Follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast for Healthcare Professionals: Safety review of a reported death after the first dose of Multiple Sclerosis drug Gilenya (fingolimod) - mp3(MP3 - 6.2MB) FDA Drug Safety Communication: Safety review of a reported death after the first dose of Multiple Sclerosis drug Gilenya (fingolimod)
+FDA Drug Safety Podcast for Healthcare Professionals: Safety review of a reported death after the first dose of Multiple Sclerosis drug Gilenya (fingolimod) - mp3(MP3 - 6.2MB) [ARCHIVED] FDA Drug Safety Communication: Safety review of a reported death after the first dose of Multiple Sclerosis drug Gilenya (fingolimod)

 Fingolimod (marketed as Gilenya) Information